awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE_COL_ex-add-drop.md

 The following example adds a standalone FEEDBACK\_SCORE column to the USERS table\.
 This column simply contains an integer, and the default value for this column is NULL \(no feedback score\)\.

-First, query the PG\_TABLE\_DEF catalog table to view the USERS table:
+First, query the PG\_TABLE\_DEF catalog table to view the schema of the USERS table:

 ```
 column        | type                   | encoding | distkey | sortkey